Head directly to the heart of the Renaissance after you land in Italy. Learn about taking the train from Rome Fiumicino Airport to Florence.

 Direct Trains from Rome Fiumicino Airport to Florence

-As mentioned, there are only two direct trains from Rome’s Fiumicino Airport to Florence each day, and those are Frecciargento trains (part of the Trenitalia AV fleet).
+As mentioned, there are only two direct trains from Rome’s Fiumicino Airport to Florence each day, and those are Frecciargento trains.
 These leave the airport at 11:08 a.m. and 3:08 p.m.
 All other trains will require a change en route at one of the train stations in Rome.

 Rome Fiumicino Airport, Rome, and Florence Train Stations

-Roma Tiburtina and Roma Ostiense are also connected to the city's Metro, and are both served by a number of city buses.
+Roma Tiburtina and Roma Ostiense are also connected to the city's Metro system, and are both served by a number of city buses.